EMDR Target Selection and Sequencing in Addiction Work

 Target selection and sequencing in addiction treatment isn’t about a single formula—it’s about tailoring the EMDR process to the client’s history, triggers, and recovery stage.
 By clustering relapse memories, craving triggers, emotional drivers, and future risk scenarios, clinicians can create structured but flexible treatment plans.

 Over time, this sequencing approach helps clients not only reduce cravings and relapse risk, but also build the internal resources needed for long-term recovery.
-To continue building these skills in your practice, explore my CE Course on EMDR and Substance Use Disorders.
+To continue building these skills in your practice, consider the EMDR & Substance Use CE + Addiction Toolkit or, for a broader set of handouts and templates, the Addiction & Problematic Behavior EMDR Toolkit.

 Continue Learning with CEU Opportunities